masmeert/masmeert.github.io/content/projects/guessera.md

   name = "Massimo Meert"
 +++

-A interactive geography game for young learners.
-Initially built for a hackaton now a side project with [Cyrus](https://github.com/ohCyrus)
+A interactive geography game for kids to have fun while learning countries.
+Built for a hackaton with [Cyrus](https://github.com/ohCyrus).
+Read more about it [here](https://github.com/ohCyrus/guessera).